OPT4SMART/multirobot-tutorial/_pages/disropt.md

 for a specific distributed optimization set-up.
 We refer the reader to the [DISROPT documentation page](https://disropt.readthedocs.io/en/latest/index.html) for a detailed explanation.

-## Planning of Battery Charging for Electric Robots
+## Planning of Battery Charging for Electric Robots in DISROPT

 In the following, we
 consider a charging scheduling problem in a fleet of $$N$$ battery-operated